-Kindly Myers Brings The Heat In An Itty-Bitty Red Bikini On Instagram: ‘Bahama Mama’
+Kindly Myers Brings The Heat In An Itty-Bitty Red Bikini On Instagram: 'Bahama Mama'

-Kindly Myers brought some serious heat to her Instagram page on Thursday, January 14 with a steamy new snap that has proved hard to be ignored.
-The Playboy model reaffirmed her “professional smokeshow” status as she showcased her chiseled physique and ample assets in a fiery red bikini that perfectly suited her killer curves.
+Kindly Myers brought some serious heat to her Instagram page on Thursday, January 14 with a steamy new snap that has proven hard to ignore.
+The Playboy model reaffirmed her "professional smokeshow" status as she showcased her chiseled physique and ample assets in a fiery red bikini that perfectly suited her killer curves.

 The blond bombshell looked hotter than ever as she worked the camera in the bold-colored swimsuit that accentuated her gorgeous glow.
 The scanty two-piece included an itty-bitty halter-style top with thin straps that looped around her neck, leaving her toned arms and shoulders bare for her audience to admire.